 You can have a car in great condition and still have something go wrong while you’re on the road.
 So, for further safety and protection you should invest in roadside assistance services.
 This is a service offered to drivers in which you can receive quick assistance from mechanics and tow truck drivers should you get stranded.
-Some car insurance companies allow customers to include this in their coverage.
+Some auto insurance companies allow customers to include this in their coverage.
 If not, you can always purchase your own service package for just a few bucks a month.

 If you’re going to be traveling with children, make sure that you have car seats that are appropriate for their age and size.
 This may mean investing in rear-facing infant seats as well as booster seats for older children.
 Properly secure the car seats in the vehicle before pulling off to ensure they’re snug.